ZviarCyber/ZviarCyber.github.io/content/posts/learn-sigma-letsdefend.md

 ![Sigma rule opened in Notepad](/img/learn-sigma/rule-notepad.png)

-## Anatomy of a Sigma rule

-Sigma is a generic, vendor-agnostic format for detection logic.
-The same rule can be converted into a query for any SIEM (Splunk, ELK, Microsoft Sentinel).
-The sections that matter here:

-- `logsource` — the telemetry the rule reads (e.g. Windows process creation).
-- `detection` / `selection_*` — the individual conditions to match (a field contains a value).
-- `condition` — the logical expression that combines the selections to fire the rule.
-- `fields` — the data points surfaced to the analyst when the rule triggers.
-- `tags` — references, usually MITRE ATT&CK tactics and techniques.

-A few answers below are marked *(verify)* — confirm them against the exact `.yml` open on your screen, as the lab's copy may differ slightly from the upstream SigmaHQ rule.

 ## Q1.
 Which executable file does this rule target?

 Opening the file, the `selection_img` block matches on the image name.
 The rule targets